Ihavecreativeideas/marketpace-fuckitup/replit.md

-✓ **QR CODES & ESCROW SYSTEM UNIVERSALLY AVAILABLE TO ALL MEMBERS** (July 19, 2025) ✓ **CORE APP FEATURES**: QR code generation and escrow booking system now available to ALL MarketPace members, not Pro-only ✓ **UNIVERSAL ACCESS**: Geo QR codes, escrow payments, and business scheduling accessible from main menu for all users ✓ **PRO FEATURES LIMITED**: Only tip system and sponsor showcase remain Pro-exclusive for monetization and credibility ✓ **DEMOCRATIC PLATFORM**: Core marketplace functions (QR verification, secure payments, booking calendars) available to everyone
+✓ **QR CODES & ESCROW SYSTEM UNIVERSALLY AVAILABLE TO ALL MEMBERS** (July 19, 2025) ✓ **CORE APP FEATURES**: QR code generation and escrow booking system now available to ALL MarketPace members, not Pro-only ✓ **UNIVERSAL ACCESS**: Geo QR codes and escrow payments accessible from main menu for all users ✓ **PRO FEATURES**: Business scheduling, tip system, and sponsor showcase remain Pro-exclusive for monetization and credibility
+✓ **DEMOCRATIC PLATFORM**: Core marketplace functions (QR verification, secure payments, booking calendars) available to everyone
 ✓ **MENU INTEGRATION**: Added QR Generator and Escrow System to MarketPace Features section with "CORE" and "SECURE" badges